p0pr0ck5/dreamcloud-docs/source/dreamcompute/tutorials/securing-apache.rst

 (SSLv2 and SSLv3) have severe security flaws, and should never be used in productions environments.
-Historically, the configurations associated with SSL/TLS configuration in Apache are prefixed with `SSL`; to promote the use of modern security protocols, we will use the term 'TLS' when referencing encrypted (HTTPS) traffic, and 'ssl' when applicable to specific Apache configuration directives.
+Historically, the configurations associated with SSL/TLS configuration in Apache are prefixed with `SSL`; to promote the use of modern security protocols, in this tutorial the term 'TLS' is used when referencing encrypted (HTTPS) traffic, and 'ssl' when applicable to specific Apache configuration directives.

 Turn TLS On
 -----------

-It goes without saying, but in order to serve encrypted traffic, SSL/TLS needs to be enabled for your server.
-Fortunately, encrypted connections can be enabled/disabled on a per-server basis in Apache:
+In order to serve encrypted traffic, SSL/TLS needs to be enabled in Apache.
+Enable secure communications with the `SSLEngine` directive:

 .. code::